stashed/docs/docs/guides/advanced-use-case/exclude-include-files.md

 We have to create a `BackupConfiguration` crd targeting the `stash-demo` Deployment that we have deployed earlier.
 Then, Stash will inject a sidecar container into the target.
 It will also create a `CronJob` to take periodic backup of `/source/data` directory of the target.

-##### Excluding a particular file:
 You can exclude a particular file during a backup.
-Below is the YAML of the `BackupConfiguration` object to backup everything in the `source/data` directory except `source/data/not-important.txt`.
+Below is the YAML of the `BackupConfiguration` crd that we are going to create,

 ```yaml
 apiVersion: stash.appscode.com/v1beta1